-In this article, we will learn about logic OR gate with its basic definition, symbol, logical expression, truth table, circuit diagram, and implementation.
-So, let’s get started with the basics of logic OR gate.
+In this article, we will learn about the logic OR gate, including its definition, symbol, logical expression, truth table, types, circuit diagram, IC numbers, and real-world implementation.
+Let’s begin with the basics of the OR gate.

 OR Gate Symbol

-The logic symbols of two-input and three-input OR gates are depicted in the following figure.
+The OR Gate symbol of two-input and three-input configurations as per ANSI standard are depicted in the following figure.

-The operation of the OR gate is represented by the ‘+’ symbol.
+The operation of the OR gate is represented by the ‘+’ symbol, , which denotes the logical OR (addition) operation in Boolean algebra.

 The logical expression of a two-input OR gate is given by,